502 - Student Conduct

 3. Corrections officers;

-All weapons, other dangerous objects, and look-alikes will be taken from students and others who bring them onto district property or onto property within the jurisdiction of the school district or from students who are within the control of the school district.
+School district facilities are not an appropriate place for weapons, dangerous objects, and look-a-likes.
+Weapons and other dangerous objects and look-alikes will be taken from students and others who bring them onto school district property, a school district event, or onto property within the jurisdiction of the school district or from students who are within the control of the school district.

-Parents of students found to possess weapons, dangerous objects, or look-alikes on school property will be notified of the incident.
-Possession or confiscation of weapons, dangerous objects, or look-alikes will be reported to law enforcement officials and the student will be subject to disciplinary action, including suspension or expulsion.
+Parents of students found to possess weapons, dangerous objects, or look-alikes on school property are notified of the incident.
+Possession or confiscation of weapons, dangerous objects, or look-alikes will be reported to law enforcement officials and students will be subject to disciplinary action including suspension or expulsion.

-Students bringing firearms to school will be expelled for not less than 12 months.
-The superintendent will have the authority to recommend this expulsion requirement be modified for students on a case-by-case basis.
+Students bringing firearms to school will be expelled for not less than one calendar year.
+The superintendent has the authority to recommend this expulsion requirement be modified for students on a case-by-case basis.
 For purposes of this portion of the policy, the term “firearm” includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; a muffler or silencer for such a weapon; any explosive, incendiary, or poisonous gas; or otherwise defined by applicable law.

 Adopted: 12/94